dacr/web-echo/README.md

 The storage implementation is using a blockchain approach to ensure data integrity; when data has been sent to the service, it always provides back a receipt proof.

-It is deployed on https://web-echo.code-examples.org/.
-[Check the OPENAPI specification][webecho-api] for more information.

 ## Quick local start

 Use [scala-cli][scl] to download and run the latest version :